 While you’re there you can peruse the many roadside produce stands along the way full of apples, baked goods, herbs, vegetables and eggs.
 As you drive past the beautiful rolling paddocks you may notice the many small timber pickers huts built decades ago to house the local seasonal fruit pickers and their families.

 The Huon River runs from the Southwest National Park, down through the Huon Valley and out into the D-Entrecasteaux Channel before flowing into the Tasman Sea.
 It is a stunning, reflective waterway that you can enjoy at Huonville as you wander the esplanade, treat the children to the playground, or stop for a picnic or BBQ.

-Another great place to enjoy the Huon River is at Franklin where you can also take a wooden boat ride with Yukon Tours or Kayak with Esperance Adventures, drop into the Wooden Boat Centre, or stop for a coffee or cider at Franks Ciderhouse and Cafe.
+Another great place to enjoy the Huon River is at Franklin where you can also take a wooden boat ride with Sail Kerrawyn or Kayak with Esperance Adventures, drop into the Wooden Boat Centre, or stop for a coffee or cider at Franks Ciderhouse and Cafe.

 There are many bushwalks and hike destinations in the Huon Valley.
 Two of the most popular being the Hartz Mountain National Park and the South Cape Bay Track Walk which starts at Cockle Creek, the end of the most southern road in Tasmania and Australia.

 The Huon Valley has a wide range of large and small innovative food and beverage producers.

 It has a long history of fruit growing, being very well known and regarded for its apple growing.
 In more recent times innovative and sustainability-focused apple and fruit growers have developed national award-winning ciders such as Willie Smiths, Pagan Cider, Franks Cider, and Simple Cider.

 Wineries of the Huon Valley specialise in cool climate wine varieties such as the multi-award-winning Home Hill Winery.